Quick Summary

 After the monsoon, from mid-September to mid-November, it’s autumn.
 The weather gets better as temperatures start to cool down.
 It is a favorite period for outdoor activities and festivals because of its milder temperatures, bright skies, and agreeable environment.

 Hemanta, especially in northern India, marks the commencement of the winter season when temperatures begin to decrease.
-Cooler weather is in the forecast, and in some areas, it could feel like late October.
+Cooler weather is in the forecast, and it could feel like late October in some areas.

-Shishira, the hard winter season, is from mid-January to mid-March.
+Shishir, the brutal winter season, is from mid-January to mid-March.
 The northern regions, like the plains and Himalayan mountains, experience the coldest temperatures of the year.
-Winters are cooler in northern and central India than they are in southern India.
-India’s cold season, winter, is characterized by fewer daylight hours, lower temperatures, and clear sky.
+Winters are cooler in north and central India than in southern India.
+India’s cold season, winter, is characterized by fewer daylight hours, lower temperatures, and clear skies.

 Also Read: Exploring the Vibrant Palette of Rainy Season Fruits in India